RiV-chain/public-peers/README.md

 ### TLS peers

-As of Yggdrasil v0.3.11, peering connections over TLS are now possible.
-This hides the peering connection inside a regular TLS session, which can help in some cases where firewalls or deep packet inspection may identify or block regular Yggdrasil peering traffic.
+As of RiV-mesh v0.3.11, peering connections over TLS are now possible.
+This hides the peering connection inside a regular TLS session, which can help in some cases where firewalls or deep packet inspection may identify or block regular RiV-mesh peering traffic.

 TLS public peers are identified by the prefix `tls://` instead of `tcp://`.